SedWilliams/SE-and-CS-Concepts/Code Design/designNotes.md

-# Software Construction Design Notes (Following reading of _Code Complete_ by Steve McConnel
+# Software Construction Design Notes (Following reading of _Code Complete_ by Steve McConnell
 * Software design is the process of converting a real world problem into a programming solution.